 All qualified Physical Therapists, Dieticians and Physician Assistant's who do not currently hold a commission in any Uniformed Service or has 24 month break in service and no longer holds an appointment if a former Health Profession Officer (HPO) may be eligible to receive a bonus.
 Physician Assistants may opt for a three or four year obligation.
 Physical Therapists and Dietitians will incur a four year obligation.
 This incentive cannot combined with any other incentive.
 Physician Assistants interested in a three year obligation may be eligible for up to $37,500 or up to $60,000 for a four year obligation.
 Physical Therapists and Dieticians may be eligible for $30,000 for a four year obligation.

 Applicants must be Regular Army, Army Reserves or Army National Guard (ARNG) service members who have completed a minimum of 60 semester hours of prerequisite undergraduate work.
 For more information visit https://recruiting.army.mil/armypa

 Accession Bonus for Physician Assistants

-This incentive provides up to $25,000 of special pay a year for 2, 3 or 4 years for Area of Concentration (AOC) Physician Assistant (65D).
-The Soldier must serve in an Army Reserve Troop Program Unit (TPU), AMEDD Professional Medical Command (APMC) or in the Individual Mobilization Augmentee (IMA) Program while receiving the special pay.
+This incentive provides up to $25,000 of special pay a year for 2, 3 or 4 years for Area of Concentration (AOC) Physician Assistant (65D) who do not currently hold a commission in any Uniformed Service or has a 24 month break in service and no longer holds an appointment, if a former HPO.
+The Soldier must serve in the Select Reserves.
 Individuals may be eligible, if qualified, to participate in another Army Reserve incentive program.
 Applicant must possess a current, valid, active and unrestricted state license to apply.
-The applicant may continue to reapply for special pay if Area of Concentration is on the critical wartime specialty list.
+The applicant may continue to reapply for special pay if Area of Concentration is on the Critical Wartime Specialty List.

 Health Professional Loan Repayment Program (HPLRP)